What Is Brand Equity? (+ How to Build It)

-Brand equity refers to a company’s visibility and reputation in the marketplace and consumers' view of the brand.
+Brand equity refers to a company’s visibility, reputation in the marketplace, and consumers' view of the brand.
 Building positive brand equity can make it possible for businesses to:

 Gain market share